sephiroth74/Material-BottomNavigation/README.md

 This project is also inspired by https://github.com/roughike/BottomBar

+# Installation

+In your project's `build.gradle` file add the following line to the `dependencies` group:

+	compile 'it.sephiroth.android.library.bottomnavigation:bottom-navigation:1.0.0-SNAPSHOT'

 # Usage
 Usage of the BottomNavigation widget is very easy.
 Just place it in your layout.xml like this: